rymilton/eic_endcap_insert/README.md

 Make sure IP6 and this repository have the same install prefix.

 ## Editing the simulation
-By default, the simulation includes the HCal insert (W/Sc + Steel/Sc), ECal insert (homogenous W/ScFi material), HCal (ATHENA: 20/3 mm Steel/Sc), ECal (homogenous W/ScFi material), and the beampipe.
+By default, the simulation includes the HCal insert (W/Sc + Steel/Sc), ECal insert (homogeneous W/ScFi material), HCal (ATHENA: 20/3 mm Steel/Sc), ECal (homogeneous W/ScFi material), and the beampipe.
 To change what detectors are simulated, simply comment out the undesired ones in `endcapP_insert.xml`.

 Some simple parameters for the geometry are contained in `compact/configuration_default.xml`.
 If you want to simulate without a beampipe and hole, replace `<include ref="compact/configuration_default.xml"/>` with `<include ref="compact/configuration_nohole.xml"/>` and comment out `<include ref="ip6/central_beampipe.xml"/>` in `endcapP_insert.xml`.